goschtl/zope/zc.twist/trunk/src/zc/twist/README.txt

 reactor; we'll use a `time_flies` function, which takes seconds to move ahead, to simulate time passing in the reactor.

+We use powers of 2 for the floating-points numbers (e.g. 0.125) to avoid a floating-point additive accumulation error that happened in the tests when values such as 0.1 were used.

     >>> db.setPoolSize(1)
     >>> db.getPoolSize()
     1